coralogix/terraform-provider-coralogix/docs/guides/Terraform Migration Automation Guide.md

-Here’s an updated guide based on the latest version of your script:

----

 # **Guide to Using the Terraform Migration Script**

 This guide provides step-by-step instructions on how to use the Terraform migration script effectively.